 Pickton did not face trial in Stephanie's case.

-During the trial, the Crown called 98 witnesses; the defence 31.
+During the trial, the Crown called 98 witnesses; the defense 31.
 The process lasted nine months.
 Michele only managed to sit in court for one week; it was simply too hard.

 Shortly after Pickton's final appeal was denied in the summer of 2010, the government of British Columbia announced The Missing Women Commission of Inquiry.
 It was tasked with probing the police investigations into the disappearances of the women in the Downtown Eastside, and with investigating the charges stayed against Pickton for assaulting a sex trade worker years before his final arrest.